 Class size is capped at 24 students, regardless of how many are taking the course for college credit.

-Prerequisites: Three years high school German or completion of Beginning German II with a C- or better
+Prerequisites: Three years high school German completing most recent course with C or better or completion of Beginning German II with a C- or better

 GER-G 250/204 Intermediate German II (3 cr.)